Size Guide to Buckwheat Pillows

 Young Woman Sleeping on Travel Size Buckwheat Pillow

 As the name suggests, this size is best for traveling.
-Being it camping, train or road trips, a travel size pillow comes in handy for sure the next time you're sinking into your cheap hotel pillow or your overpriced camping pillow.
+Being it camping, train or road trips, a travel-size pillow comes in handy the next time you're sinking into your cheap hotel pillow or your overpriced camping pillow.
 This size is also a very good option for young kids (ages 2 - 6) or back sleepers that don't change their sleeping position very often.
-Once the filling is adjusted to your liking, it perfectly complements and adjusts to your neck natural curve.
+Once the filling is adjusted to your liking, it perfectly complements and adjusts to your neck's natural curve.

 Japanese Size (12"x 18")

-This is the size that comes closest to the traditionally used makura sobakawa pillows, japanese people have been using for centuries.
-It's size is perfect for daily use, making it our recommended choice for everyone.
+This size comes closest to the traditionally used makura sobakawa pillow, Japanese people have been using for centuries.
+Its size is perfect for daily use, making it our recommended choice for everyone.

 Why?
 Because the average size of a human head measures 6-7 inches in width and about 8-9 inches in length.
-So having a Queen Size pillow that measures 30 inches in length, is not only a waste of money, but possibly quite similar than buying pants that are too large, because you want to make sure you can still wear them should you ever gain weight ;-)
+So having a Queen Size pillow that measures 30 inches in length, is not only a waste of money but possibly quite similar to buying pants that are too large because you want to make sure you can still wear them should you ever gain weight ;-)

 Japanese Plus Size (14"x 20")